History of Paul Eakins and His Antique Music Machines

 In the early 1950's, Eakins and his wife, Laura, opened the Indian Trading Post as a tourist attraction.
 It evolved into the Gay 90's Village with the War Drum Restaurant, and a few other businesses in the vicinity of the Museum.
 In 1966, the Museum was relocated to 320 South Broadway in downtown St. Louis, Missouri, and renamed the Gay 90's Melody Museum.
 It closed in the early 1970's.

 Eakins collection became world famous and he appeared at many fairs and on many television programs such as Gary Moore's "I've Got a Secret", the NBC "Today Show", Play Your Hunch on NBC, Mike' Wallace's "P.M."
 Show, "The Tonight Show with Johnny Carson" and several television specials.
 His machines were displayed and played at the Arizona State Fair, Iowa State Fair, Steamboat Days in Burlington, Iowa, Midsouth Fair, the New York World's Fair with the Continental Circus and Ringling's Museum of the Circus, and several appearances at the Illinois State Fair.
 The Photograph Album shows some of the history of Paul Eakins and his collection of musical machines.

 In the late 1970's Eakins sold most of his collection of automatic music machines to Walt Disney World.
 He and his wife, Laura, retained the rights to the music of his collection, recording and selling the music on LP's to the amusement industries.
-You can learn about and buy many of the his recordings in the COMPACT DISC and CASSETTE section of this site.
+You can learn about and buy many of the his recordings in the COMPACT DISC section of this site.

 About the Collection